The irrationality measure of $\pi$ as seen through the eyes of $\cos(n)$: Acknowledgements

 \section{Acknowledgements}

-The first author would like to thank the second author for suggesting this problem and assisting greatly with the development of the paper, and also Math StackExchange user ``T. Bongers'' \cite{TBongers} for his/her/their insight on a more specific version of the problem.
+The first author would like to thank the second author for suggesting this problem and assisting greatly with the development of the paper and for the second author's continued mentoring and guidance.
+The first author would also like to thank Math StackExchange user ``T. Bongers'' \cite{TBongers} for his/her/their insight on a more specific version of the problem.
 The second author acknowledges that the first author did all the hard work, and is grateful to Jordan Rowley for raising the question about $\sin(n)^n$ that led to the current work ($\cos(n)^n$ turned out to be more convenient to study).
+Both authors would like to thank the referee for helpful comments which we feel improved the paper significantly.